-(c) In order to minimize long-term costs and stranded assets, and maximize savings and benefits for customers, within one year of the effective date of this section the commission shall issue an order requiring each gas corporation, within one hundred eighty days of the issuance of the order, to restructure its plan for addressing the leakprone gas mains and service lines on its system to facilitate the orderly right-sizing of the gas distribution system to achieve consistency with the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law while maintaining safety and reliability of the gas system, subject to all relevant federal laws and regulations.
+(c) In order to minimize long-term costs and stranded assets, and maximize savings and benefits for customers, within one year of the effective date of this section the commission shall issue an order requiring each gas corporation, within one hundred eighty days of the issuance of the order, to restructure its plan for addressing the leakprone gas mains and service lines on its system to facilitate the orderly right-sizing of the gas distribution system to achieve consistency with the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, while maintaining safety and reliability of the gas system, subject to all relevant federal laws and regulations.
 To accomplish this, the commission shall require each gas corporation, in coordination with any and all electric corporations with overlapping service areas, to pursue a geographically targeted approach to implementing alternative solutions that minimize the replacement of leak-prone gas mains and service lines while encouraging neighborhood-scale full building electrification, including through the installation of thermal energy networks, resulting in the decommissioning of the maximum feasible segment of gas main or service line.
 The commission shall require each gas corporation, after notice and comment, to establish criteria for evaluating whether specific segments of leak-prone mains and service lines are candidates for such a geographically targeted approach and to evaluate their entire inventory of leak-prone pipes to create a strategic decommissioning ranking in which it ranks the segments in terms of the ability to electrify all customers served by the segment and retire the gas distribution infrastructure.
 The commission shall require each gas corporation to file an annual report that provides a qualitative and quantitative assessment of the reduction of leak-prone pipe inventory and that updates the strategic decommissioning ranking from the prior year.
 The commission shall establish notice requirements and consumer and affordability protections in accordance with section thirty of the public service law applicable to customers served by segments of the gas distribution system targeted for decommissioning.

-(d) In order to maximize the cost savings and benefits of the transition of the electric system for the equitable, orderly, and affordable achievement of consistency with the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law, within one year of the effective date of this section the commission shall issue an order requiring all electric corporations to pursue all available electric energy efficiency and demand flexibility measures that are cost-effective, reliable, and feasible.
-No less frequently than every three years, the commission shall identify the statewide achievable potential for energy efficiency and demand flexibility measures for the subsequent ten-year period and establish annual energy efficiency and demand flexibility targets for each electric corporation that are no lower than its proportional share of the state-wide achievable potential.
+(d) In order to maximize the cost savings and benefits of the transition of the electric system for the equitable, orderly, and affordable achievement of consistency with the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, within one year of the effective date of this section the commission shall issue an order requiring all electric corporations to pursue all available electric energy efficiency and demand flexibility measures that are cost-effective, reliable, and feasible.
+No less frequently than every three years, the commission shall identify the statewide achievable potential for energy efficiency and demand flexibility measures for the subsequent ten-year period and establish annual energy efficiency and demand flexibility targets for each electric corporation that are no lower than its proportional share of the statewide achievable potential.